Redirect hard-coded links for apps published with Azure AD Application Proxy

 Or, if the application you need to configure with link translation is SharePoint, see Configure alternate access mappings for SharePoint 2013 for another approach to mapping links.

-You can use the Intune Managed Browser to further protect your application and content.
-To use this solution, you need to require/recommend users access the application through the Intune Managed Browser.
-All internal URLs published with Application Proxy will be recognized by the Managed Browser and redirected to the corresponding external URL.
+You can use Microsoft Edge to further protect your application and content.
+To use this solution, you need to require/recommend users access the application through Microsoft Edge.
+All internal URLs published with Application Proxy will be recognized by Edge and redirected to the corresponding external URL.
 This ensures that all the hard-coded internal URLs work, and if a user goes to the browser and directly types the internal URL, it works even if the user is remote.

-To learn more, including how to configure this option, please see the Managed Browser documentation.
+To learn more, including how to configure this option, please see the Manage web access by using Edge for iOS and Android with Microsoft Intune documentation.

 Option 2: MyApps Browser Extension